jomiller/vscode-rtags/README.md

 `rtags.rdm.executable`: Path to the `rdm` executable (default assumes the executable is in the `PATH`).

 `rtags.rdm.arguments`: Array containing arguments to pass to the `rdm` executable, if it is launched automatically.
-If `-j`/`--job-count` is not present in the array, then `--job-count=max(1, logicalCpuCount / 2)` will be added by default.
+If the argument `-j`/`--job-count` is not already present in the array, then it will be set to 50% of the logical CPU cores by default.

 `rtags.diagnostics.enabled`: If true, diagnostics will be enabled.